* As an Amazon affiliate, this site earns from qualifying purchases.

 [Peter began to say to him, “We have given up everything and followed you.”

-Mark 10:17-30 or Mark 10:17-27
+Mark 10:17-30

-Discussion for Lesson Plan on Wealth
+Discussion for the For Love or Money Lesson Plan on Wealth

 Jesus is telling us to be careful about wealth.
 “The eye of a needle” is an expression for a very narrow gate.
 Jesus wants us to know that being focused on material goods will make it difficult to walk down the path of discipleship.

 The young man who asked the question was not a bad person.
 He was following the commandments.
 But Jesus was asking for his whole heart.
 And that can be a difficult thing to give away, especially if it seems like you are being asked to give up a lot.
+The challenge is not just about giving up wealth but about trusting completely in God.

 Wealth in itself is not bad.
 Jesus does not say that.
 But attachment to wealth can lead us astray.
 If we hold on too tightly to our money and possessions, they can become a false god.
 We can start thinking that all of the blessings in our lives are because of our own merits and forget that all we have comes from God and belongs to God.
+This false sense of security in material things can make us less reliant on God’s grace and mercy.

 God created human beings to praise, reverence, and serve God, and by doing this, to save their souls.